FourwingsY/react-rtab/README.md

 Models should be an array of Model `{tab: TabModel, panel: PanelModel}`

 TabModel could be an `object with renderer`, or `plain text`.
-PanelModel could be an `object with renderer`, `Getter Function` or `ReactElement` (this is syntatic sugar for static panel document).
+PanelModel could be an `object with renderer`, `Getter Function` or `ReactElement` (this is syntactic sugar for static panel document).

 ### Parameters and Models
 | Props | Type | Default value | Description |